Best Places to Stay in St. Martin, French Side: Chic Picks!

 La Playa Orient Bay

-La Playa Orient Bay is a 4-star gem – and one of the best hotels in St. Martin with an enviable Orient Bay location.
+La Playa Orient Bay is a 4-star gem.
+After checking it out ourselves, we can confidently say it’s one of the best hotels in St. Martin (French side, of course!) with a prime location right on Orient Beach.

 Its 56 spacious rooms are a stylish mix of blonde wood and boho-chic decor, each with a private balcony.
-Many feature a hidden kitchenette, complete with cooktop, microwave and fridge.
+Many feature a clever “hidden” kitchenette, complete with a cooktop, microwave and fridge.

-For extra luxury, opt for a 710 sq. ft. executive suite, featuring a full kitchen on a breezy terrace.
+For extra luxury, opt for a 710 sq. ft. executive suite, featuring a full kitchen and a breezy terrace.

-The hotel also its own pool, beach club (complimentary) and restaurant.
-La Place du Village, with all its different eateries, is just a hop and a skip away.
+The hotel also has its own pool, beach club (complimentary) and restaurant.
+And you’re just a hop and a skip away from La Place du Village, with all its different eateries.

 Orient Beach Hotel